luisieb/exasol_migration/README.md

 CCC_AWS_TEMPLATE_URL='s3://x-u/ib4290/custom-tmpl' c4 aws play -N 12 -T @exasol-8.33.0
 ```

-# Exasol migration step by step from exasol 7.1 to exasol 8 (only the deployment is not depicted here)
+# Exasol migration step by step from exasol 7.1 to exasol 8
 NOTE: You need a cluster with the same number of data nodes and one access node in exasol 8 to migrate from exasol 7.1
 IMPORTANT: The full documentation of this is on https://docs.exasol.com/db/latest/administration/aws/upgrade/migrate_71_v8.htm

-1. Upload licence and create remote volume with access to the backups for exasol 7.1 version:
+## 1. Upload licence and create remote volume with access to the backups for exasol 7.1 version:
 - First spet connect to the access node, upload the licence creating a file and copy pasting the content of the license to that file inside the access node
 - Then create a remote volume linked to the s3 where the verison 7.1 backups are
 NOTE: Add the s3 bucket arn into the instance role (isc-imt-exasol8-dev-InstanceRole) in orther to be accesible from our new exasol8 deployment, dont forget to add * to get access to the full bucket.